 A burst of lupus-friendly foods including oranges, blueberries, strawberries, greens, walnuts, and fish.

 Lupus is an autoimmune disease that causes chronic inflammation.
-People living with lupus have an overactive immune system that makes the body attack itself, which causes inflammation, or swelling.
-This swelling affects the whole body.
+People living with lupus have an overactive immune system.
+This causes the body to attack itself, leading to inflammation swelling throughout the whole body.
 It can lead to tiredness, rash, fever, and pain.
-It can damage organs too.1
+It can also damage organs.1

 Symptoms of lupus occur as flare-ups, meaning they come and go.
 During flare-ups, your doctor may give you corticosteroids or anti-malarial drugs to reduce inflammation.
-Making healthy lifestyle choices also may cut down on the number and strength of flare-ups.
-Eating healthy foods is one way to help control your lupus.1
+Making healthy lifestyle choices can also cut down on the number and strength of flare-ups.
+Eating healthy foods is a great way to help control your lupus and improve your overall wellness.1

 Doctors are learning that diet plays a big role in reducing inflammation.
 A 2019 study showed that a low-calorie diet may slow the progression of lupus.
-An anti-inflammatory diet has also been shown to lessen fatigue.2,3
+Following an anti-inflammatory diet has also been shown to lessen fatigue.2,3

 Anti-inflammatory foods contain natural ingredients that reduce swelling.
-Anti-inflammatory foods include:2-5
+Try adding these healing foods to your anti-inflammatory diet:2-5

 • Fruits – berries, oranges, and tomatoes